alireza-tahriri-masule/typescript-crash-course/README.md

 ## Benefits of TypeScript

-- **Extra Compilation Step Added: TypeScript provides a wrapper layer of compilation; hence, this allows the developer to catch the bugs in an early stage of development, helping you write more robust and maintainable code.
+- **Extra Compilation Step Added**: TypeScript provides a wrapper layer of compilation; hence, this allows the developer to catch the bugs in an early stage of development, helping you write more robust and maintainable code.
 - **Strong and Static Typing**: TypeScript enforces strong typing.
 It allows for better predictability of code and helps developers avoid runtime errors.
 The types in TypeScript are checked at compile-time, which enhances the reliability of the code.

 - **Type Definitions for Popular JavaScript Libraries**: TypeScript has type definitions for a large number of popular JavaScript libraries.
 This allows the use of features in an IDE such as autocompletion, type checking, and refactoring support.